imranmahammad230-ship-it/veeva_system_project/README.md

-# 🐾 PetStore API Automation Framework
+# 🐾 Precision API BDD Automation Framework

 ## 📌 Overview

-This project automates testing of the PetStore API using a BDD framework.
-It validates CRUD operations, status codes, and cross-endpoint data consistency.
+This project is a BDD-based API Automation Framework developed using Java, REST Assured, and Cucumber.
+It automates testing of REST APIs provided by the PetStore Swagger service.
+The framework is designed with a modular and reusable structure to ensure scalability and maintainability.

 ---

 ## 🛠️ Tech Stack

-* Java
+•	Language: Java
-* Rest Assured
-* Cucumber (BDD)
-* TestNG
-* Maven
-* Postman
+•	Library: REST Assured
+•	BDD Framework: Cucumber
+•	Build & Dependency Management: Maven
+•	Prototyping & Manual Testing: Postman
+•	Version Control: Git & GitHub
+•	Logging: Log4j
+•	IDE: IntelliJ IDEA

 ---